rapid7/insightconnect-workflows/workflows/Delete_Inactive_Assets_With_InsightVM_From_Slack/help.md

 ### InsightConnect

 Once the workflow has been imported:
-1. Update the first step with the channel name to suit your Slack environment by editing the input with the preset text of change_me to match the channel to monitor.
+1. Update the first step with the channel name to suit your Slack environment by editing the input with the preset text of `#change_me` to match the channel to monitor.
 The InsightConnect Slack chatbot will need to be added to this channel.
 This workflow is configured by default so that it may only be started from this channel.
 2. Edit the `Get Inactive Assets` step.
-Insert the `Group ID` into the first input field, replacing the `INSERT_GROUP_ID`, and save the step.
+Insert the `Group ID` into the first input field, replacing the existing number, and save the step.
 3. Activate the workflow in order to trigger it.

 ## Technical Details